drawwithcode/2022-group-project-group05/README.md

 # ***Experience***

 ## Homepage
 After scanning the QR code the first page visible is the homepage where you can start the experience.
-By opening the menu go directly to the final gallery, open the README file in the githup repository.</br>
+By opening the menu the user is able to access the final gallery and the README file in the githup repository.</br>

 <div align="center">
   <img src="README.img/homepage1.gif" width="30%">